-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of latest industry trends in each of the sub-segments from 2014 to 2025.
-For the purpose of this study, Grand View Research has segmented the global biotech ingredients market report on the basis of flavor, fragrance, active cosmetic ingredient, and region:
+This report forecasts revenue growth at the global, regional, and country levels and provides an analysis of the latest industry trends and opportunities in each of the sub-segments from 2016 to 2027.
+For the purpose of this study, Grand View Research has segmented the global biotech ingredients market report on the basis of flavors, fragrances, active cosmetic ingredients, and region:

 Middle East & Africa

 b.
 The global biotech ingredients market size was estimated at USD 1.63 billion in 2019 and is expected to reach USD 1.74 billion in 2020.

 b.
 The global biotech ingredients market is expected to grow at a compound annual growth rate of 8.0% from 2019 to 2025 to reach USD 2.56 billion by 2025.

 b.
 Europe dominated the biotech ingredients market with a share of 57.66% in 2019.
 This is attributable to development of innovative value chains for producing bio-based ingredients, government initiatives, and increasing production capacities of bio-based chemicals.

 b.
 Some key players operating in the biotech ingredients market include Sollice, Givaudan, and Novocap Group